Listening carefully to your customers and prospects helps you close more deals and achieve sales success.

 #2 Talking about budget

-A willingness to openly discuss budget during discovery calls is a surefire indicator of purchase intent.
+A willingness to openly discuss the budget during sales discovery calls is a surefire indicator of purchase intent.
 But if your prospect seems vague, and unresponsive to budget-related conversation starters, it’s not necessarily a red flag - especially if your prospect is a decision maker with the power to reallocate budget.
 Jill Konrath, B2B sales strategist and author, explains.

 “The ‘What's your budget?’ question only works for planned purchases.
 They still haven't decided if they're going to change from their status quo.
 They don't have money in the budget for new investments.“